 This Winter season salad Poppyseed Dressing is certainly worthy of the spotlight!
 We hope you enjoy this citrusy star as much as we do.
-If this recipe makes its way to your table be sure to drop us a comment below!
-And, as always, tag @foodworthfeed in your Instagram posts and stories.
-We love having a seat at your table, you’ll always have one at ours!Print
+When this recipe makes its way to your table, be sure to drop us a star rating!
+And, as always, mention @foodworthfeed or tag #foodworthfeed in your Instagram posts and stories!
+We’d love to feature you on social!
+We love having a seat at your table, you’ll always have one at ours.
+Cheers!

 - Cucumber Strawberry Salad with Strawberry Vinaigrette